nordeck/feedback-application/backend/README.md

 ### GET /token

-Gets a JWT when OIDC is valid `jitsi client only`
+Gets a JWT when OIDC is valid

 **Accepts**
 JSON